Please note: If you decide to purchase a product through a link on Bean Ground, we may earn a commission without additional cost to you. Learn More >

 Aside from that, if you want to go out on a whim, keep an eye out for the decaf coffee blend tasting notes, which are typically written somewhere on the packaging.

 There is generally little difference in cost between decaf and regular coffee.
-However, personally, I would stay away from cheap decaf coffee.
+However, personally, I would stay away from cheap products.

 As I pointed out before, the lower the price, the higher the chances that the coffee has been processed using chemicals rather than a natural method.